 A foolproof, backup outfit

-I tend to pack in capsules for longer trips, and always try on every single outfit before packing it in my suitcase.
+I tend to pack capsule-style wardrobes for longer trips, and always try on every single outfit before packing it in my suitcase.
 But even though I choose my outfits fairly meticulously, I always pack a spare.
 Something comfy, cute, and versatile that I’ve worn many times before and just works.
 More often than not, this means a tunic, leggings, and flat boots.

 For me, jewelry is the last element to be added to an outfit and I’m pretty fickle about my jewelry choices.
 So I’ll pack the various earrings, necklaces, bracelets, and watches to complement my various outfits, but I’ll also throw in some versatile basics: CZ studs, silver chain necklaces, bangles, a watch, and other jewelry staples.
 This helps if I want to switch out something last-minute, or if I happen to buy something fabulous while on the road and need to accessorize on the fly.